 It’s a good idea to check the build of any factory-built motorhome will withstand a European Winter.
 For example, Alpine temperatures, which can reach -17.

 Usually, it will be a smooth carpet-type insulation, covering the walls, ceiling and if you’re lucky the inside of the doors.

 It may sound a bit strange, but it should look and feel luxurious and blend well into the decor of the fitments.
 Usually, they come in a pale grey or light beige colour and will be warm to the touch.

 Any form of plastic type coverings (similar to those found in caravans) won’t usually have the same insulation benefits.

 The bed mattress should have air circulating below it, preferably raised above the bed base.
 This really helps eliminate condensation, resulting in less mould on your mattress.

 The Froli spring system is perfect to allow both extra comfort and the circulation of air.
 Alternatively, wooden bed slats beneath the mattress will allow air through.

-A double floor is really helpful for insulating the campervan.
+A double floor is really helpful for insulating the campervan or motorhome.
 It will also add valuable extra storage space into the floor area.

 If there’s a double floor installed, usually, the manufacturer will have laid the water and waste pipes within it.